pamapa/python-fritzbox/README.md

 python setup.py install

 # For experts: instead of installing you can also make use of PYTHONHOME
-# by pointing to parent folder of the "python-fritzbox" folder.
+# by pointing to the "python-fritzbox" folder.

 # Fritz!Box is using its own signed certificate.
 The certificate is used to verify the
 # secure connection to the Fritz!Box.